On the asymptotics of the meromorphic 3D-index

-As before, $\hat{M}$ denotes the end compactification of $M$ and moreover: \begin{itemize} \item $\tau(z)$ is a positive real number defined as a function of the solution $z$, in terms of the determinant of the Hessian of the hyperbolic volume, with a certain trigonometric correction.
-The next section discusses the rich properties of $\tau(z)$, including the fact it is invariant under shaped 2-3 and 3-2 Pachner moves involving no real shapes. \item $N_+-N_-+\Sigma(\omega)$ is an integer obtained from the signature of the aforementioned Hessian matrix associated to the solution $z$.
+As before, $\hat{M}$ denotes the end compactification of $M$ and moreover: \begin{itemize} \item $\tau(z)$ is a positive real number defined as a function of the solution $z$, in terms of the determinant of the Hessian of the hyperbolic volume on a space of $S^1$-valued angle structures, with a certain trigonometric correction.
+The next section (\ref{tau-invt-sect}) discusses the rich properties of $\tau(z)$, including the fact it is invariant under shaped 2-3 and 3-2 Pachner moves involving no real shapes. \item $N_+-N_-+\Sigma(\omega)$ is an integer obtained from the signature of the aforementioned Hessian matrix associated to the solution $z$ and $\omega=z/|z|$.
 It equals $+1$ for a positively oriented geometric solution and $-1$ for a negatively oriented solution. \end{itemize} Furthermore, the contribution from the complex conjugate representation $\overline{\rho}$ is the complex conjugate of the contribution from $\rho$, so the sum of the two contributions is of the form \eqref{combined-contribution-generic}.

 We remark that there is generally no guarantee that a given \nonrealrep\ representation can be obtained from a shape parameter solution without real shapes.
 Even assuming that a \nonrealrep\ representation $\rho$ is recovered from a shaped ideal triangulation $(\triang,z)$ without real shapes, it is not known in general whether the set of all such shaped triangulations is connected under shaped 2-3 Pachner moves.
 Consequently, our proof of invariance of the quantity~$\tau(z)$ under shaped Pachner moves does not imply that it is a topological invariant associated to the representation, although it provides evidence for that belief.